alhajee/ckan/doc/maintaining/installing/install-from-source.rst

 .. _install-ckan-in-virtualenv:

 -------------------------------------------------
-2. Install CKAN into a Python virtual environment
+2. Install FMLD into a Python virtual environment
 -------------------------------------------------

 .. tip::

-   If you're installing CKAN for development and want it to be installed in your home directory, you can symlink the directories used in this documentation to your home directory.
-This way, you can copy-paste the example commands from this documentation without having to modify them, and still have CKAN installed in your home directory:
+   If you're installing FMLD for development and want it to be installed in your home directory, you can symlink the directories used in this documentation to your home directory.
+This way, you can copy-paste the example commands from this documentation without having to modify them, and still have FMLD installed in your home directory:

    .. parsed-literal::